We all have one!

 So be encouraged, if you are in trials and hardship and don't know if you are making progress, you probably are.

-A prophet's birthright is to help others find their purpose and destiny, to weave principles together that will help others undo the works of the enemy in their lives, and to
+A prophet's birthright is to see design, to weave principles together that will help others undo the works of the enemy whatever they might stand, and to understand God's intent and purpose for His kindgom.

-A prophet may look successful without walking in the fulness of his birthright.
+A prophet may look successful without walking in the fullness of his birthright.

 He is a visionary and he can succeed an produce an excellent product.
 He can be ruthless, dogmatic, driven, self seeking, and successful.
 He may look like Andrew Jackson, a man who used the Cherokee's to fight the Creeks and then packed them up and sent them to Oklahoma.
 He was bitter and angry, and his decisions were harsh and cruel.
 Of course, that is the dark end of the spectrum.